mbezyan/bibliotheca/README.md

 s, org.codehaus.mojo] available from the repositories [local (C:\Users\JavaHonk\.m2\repository), central (https://repo. maven.apache.org/maven2)] -> [Help 1]

-Then Maven settings.xml needs to be modified to include org.mortbay.jetty:
+Then Maven settings.xml needs to be modified to include org.mortbay.jetty.

 Modify the following section in [Maven-installation-folder]/conf/settings.xml:

 <pluginGroups>
     <!-- pluginGroup
      | Specifies a further group identifier to use for plugin lookup.